tippi-fifestarr/aptos-study/insights/README.md

 6. **Create CLI Troubleshooting Guide** to address ambiguous compilation results and dependency issues

 7. **Document Common Integration Challenges** especially for Oracle integrations and dependency management

+8. **Provide Constructor Pattern Examples** showing how to safely implement initialization functions in Move

 These insights provide a solid foundation for enhancing the Aptos Hackathon Quickstart to better serve participants and help them build innovative projects that leverage Aptos's unique capabilities.